AzazKamaz/antiapp/README.md

 - **AntiCamera** deletes the last photo when taking a picture.

 - **AntiCalendar** shows in what years and months there was such a number with such a day of the week.

+Useful for grading:

+- `flutter_lints` is used.

+- The iOS build is successful.

+- GitHub release is created.

+- `async/await` are used.

+- `build_runnder` is used too.
+- And additionally some other architectural features from the evaluation category Advanced...

+## Team

+Aleksandr Krotov, Karina Singatullina, Gleb Osotov, Igor Belov.